 Iron Man is selectable as a playable character in Captain America and the Avengers for the NES and arcades.

 For More Information: Marvel Super Heroes War of the Gems

 Iron Man is a playable character in Marvel Super Heroes War of the Gems for the SNES.

 For More Information: Marvel Super Heroes

-Iron Man is a playable character in Capcom's fighting game based in the marvel universe called Marvel Super Heroes.
+Iron Man is a playable character in Capcom's fighting game based on the Marvel Universe called Marvel Super Heroes.
 He was voiced by Chris Britton.

-Iron Man returns as a playable character in this Capcom fighting game based on the marvel and capcom universes.
+Iron Man appears as a support character in this fighting game from Data East.

 Iron Man And X-O Manowar In Heavy Metal

 For More Information: Iron Man and X-O Manowar in Heavy Metal